cda913/NLP_Metis/MVP.md

 ### MVP
 Data is from [here](https://www.reddit.com/r/blankies/), downloaded on November 5th, 2021.
 Posts vary from single sentences to in-depth comments.
 Posts with rating 18 or higher were selected, giving 2070 posts

-After cleaning the data and tokenizing using Tfidf, I ran a 20-component LDA model.
-Visualization of the data showed there are two separate categories; the other 18 categories lay on top of each other in 2D space.
-Below is a visualization of the 3-component LDA model:
+After cleaning the data and vectorizing using Tfidf, I ran a 20-component LDA model.
+Visualization of the 20-component data showed there are two separate categories; the other 18 categories lay on top of each other in 2D space.
+I ran a 3-component LDA model, and below is a visualization:

 <img src="https://github.com/cda913/NLP_Metis/blob/main/pyLDAvis_three_cat_Nov8.png" width="400" height="200" />